foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/04-dyndolod.md

 ---
-title: "04 DynDOLOD"
+title: "DynDOLOD"
 weight: 4
 type: docs
 description: >
   Improving distant terrain and tree LOD with TexGen and DynDOLOD.
 ---

-## 4.1 DynDOLOD and Performance
+## DynDOLOD and Performance

 Contrary to popular belief, DynDOLOD is not inherently performance-intense.
 With the **Low** or **Medium** presets and regular tree LOD, you will hardly notice any performance impact, even on weaker machines, while still drastically improving distant terrain.